 Many single mothers don’t realize just how many assistance options are available to help with their current situation.
 In fact, there are numerous single mother assistance programs that are available to help with a variety of issues.
-These assistance programs for single moms help with costs of child care, rent, utility bills, medical expenses, education, housing, and more.
-Unfortunately, even though there is a variety of assistance available for single mothers, there is a limit in their funding.
-That is why these support programs for single moms are designed to help those who need it first by setting eligibility requirements.
+These programs can either be federal, state, or local types of aid.
+These programs for single moms help with costs of child care, rent, utility bills, medical expenses, education, housing, and more.
+Unfortunately, even though there are a variety of benefits available for single mothers, there is a limit in their funding.
+That is why these options set eligibility requirements so that they can focus on those who need it first.

 What Assistance Can a Single Mom Get?